-Ethics Commission Meeting June 21, 2022 2:00 p.m.
+Ethics Commission Meeting

+July 19, 2022 2:00 p.m.

-The ethics commission met on the above date and time in the commission chambers at City Hall.
-In attendance were Eric Gares, Ben Castleberry, Branden Dross and Megan Lawrenz.
-Absent was John Thissen.
+The Ethics Commissioners met on the above date at time in the commission chambers at City Hall.
+In attendance were Chair John Thissen, Eric Gares, Ben Castleberry, Branden Dross, and Megan Lawrenz.